-This leads me to the third factor — UX designer’s researching skills.
-Making the UX research something that will pay off depends a lot on how well the researcher understands the method.
-It is important to take in as much know-how that we can in order to get meaningful insights.
+This leads me to the third factor — UX designers’ researching skills.
+Making UX research something that will pay off depends a lot on how well the researcher understands the method.
+It is important to take in as much know-how as we can in order to get meaningful insights.
 We can look at picking a research method like picking our first car as a new driver — we might want our first car to be good enough to drive us to different places, but also something we feel OK with wrecking if it happens to be so (with a good intention not to actually wreck it).

 If we jump back to the project, we gave ourselves the following advice — let’s use the method that won’t fry our budget and leave us with nothing if something goes wrong.
-So when we are planned the usability test, we went with a smaller number of participants (but relevant ones), we designed and tested the study before we got to the real users as a means of understanding what “expectations vs reality” means in the context of implementing the UX research.
+So when we planned the usability test, we went with a smaller number of participants (but relevant ones), we designed and tested the study before we got to the real users as a means of understanding what “expectations vs reality” means in the context of implementing the UX research.

 This approach allowed us to quickly start noticing easier ways to get to the relevant insights.